Seeing Beyond RGB Capabilities: Data-Driven and Physics-Guided Broadband Spectral Extrapolation of Plasmonic

-From the spectral PCA components in Figure~\ref{fig:setup}(d), PC1—which captures the largest amount of variance—primarily reflects peak shift behavior.
+From the spectral PCA components in Figure~\ref{fig:setup}(d), PC1 which captures the largest amount of variance primarily reflects peak shift behavior.
 It shows higher values when the spectral peak shifts toward the red (1000~nm) or blue (400~nm) regions, with a local minimum around 800~nm.
 This behavior aligns with the simulations in Figure~\ref{fig:setup}(b), where minor geometric variations, such as changes in facet size or nanogap thickness, lead to significant spectral shifts.
 The remaining PCs capture finer spectral details, with alternating positive peaks and negative dips across various wavelengths.
 Thus, our analysis based on the PCA of DF spectra not only reveals spectral variations but also encodes geometric information.

-To explore the correlation between DF images and spectra, we project both datasets into lower-dimensional PCA spaces and visualize the results in Figure \ref{fig:setup}(e).
-The density distribution of the spectral data along PC1 reveals multiple subpopulations, suggesting that this component captures distinct spectral characteristics.
+To explore the correlation between DF images and spectra, we project both datasets into lower-dimensional PCA spaces and visualize the results in Figure \ref{fig:setup}(e). {According to Mie and plasmon hybridization theories, the visible higher-order modes and the near-infrared gap-plasmon modes in NPoM systems originate from the same hybridized eigenmode family, so variations in gap thickness or facet size mainly lead to correlated spectral shifts rather than mode decoupling.
+This correlation can be evidenced by the data-driven multivariate analysis. }The density distribution of the spectral data along PC1 reveals multiple subpopulations, suggesting that this component captures distinct spectral characteristics.
 In the 2D PCA projection of DF images, two well-separated clusters emerge (middle panel of Figure \ref{fig:setup} (e)).
 When coloring the DF image projections using different criteria (see Methods: Multivariate Analysis), clear patterns can emerge.
 First, using spectral PC1 projection reveals an alignment between DF image features and spectral variation.
-Second, using sample indices—reflecting the acquisition timeline—demonstrates the consistency of measurements over time.
+Second, using sample indices, reflecting the acquisition timeline, demonstrates the consistency of measurements over time.
 Third, spectral features, namely the peak location (wavelength $\lambda$) and total spectral energy, further validate that the image-based clustering corresponds to meaningful spectral characteristics.
 These patterns highlight the physical relevance of the clusters found in our analysis (Figure~\ref{fig:setup}(e))